Minimum of 4 GCSEs at Grade C/4 or above including English and Mathematics

 - You can get help with childcare costs

-The Access to Higher Education Diploma- Biosciences is excellent preparation for people who wish to study science-based courses such as Midwifery, Physiotherapy, Radiography, Dietetics, Occupational Therapy and a range of other disciplines at University level.
-This course is especially designed for mature students who do not currently have the necessary academic qualifications to apply for University level study.
-If your role involves working with children, young people or vulnerable adults, you will have to undergo background checks.
+The Access to Social Work Professions provides excellent preparation for people who wish to study social, youth and community related courses at University level.
+This course is especially designed for mature students who do not have the necessary academic qualifications to apply for University level study but who wish to study at University level in the future.

 We strongly advise you to check the entry criteria for the degree you wish to progress to at University to ensure you meet all the requirements.

 What will I study?

 You will study on this programme for 12 hours per week, completing three subjects at Level 3 (the equivalent of A-levels).
 In addition you will attend a tutorial session where your study skills will be developed and you will receive excellent preparation for University level study with our 'Study Skills' module.
 The Access to Social Work Professions is a modular course which involves you studying a combination of units.
 All units are compulsory and must be completed by all students who wish to achieve this award.